shamemezahid/TwentyFour/README.md

-# TwentyFour
+### TwentyFour

-Trying Out an Idea for a Responsive Navigation without using a navigation drawer (bc I think drawers suck).
+Trying Out an Idea for a Responsive Navigation without using a navigation drawer.
+I personally don't like how navigation drawers are in mobile views.
+They're hard to reach and fall behind in hierarchy.